 A Few Benefits of Make-Ahead Recipes:

-- Less stress — the bulk of the food is ready before the holiday.
+- Less stress — the bulk of the food is ready before the big day.

-- Less mess — you can have it all cleaned up before guests arrive.
+- Less mess — your kitchen is cleaned up before guests arrive.

 - There’s time to run back to the store if you forget something.

-- You don’t have to wake up at 4 am on Thanksgiving to get the turkey started.
+- You don’t need to wake up at 4 am on Thanksgiving to get the turkey started.

-- You can actually go to church on Thanksgivng.
+- You can actually go to church on Thanksgiving morning.

 - You can use the bones from the turkey to make extra broth ahead of time — which you can then use for gravy, stuffing, and to reheat the turkey meat.